Terry Black, Basketball (1997–99)

 Kelly Uhde–Coulter, Softball (1994–96)

 The IHCC softball program's first two–time first–team All–American, Uhde–Coulter had a dominant career at Indian Hills, helping lead her team to two National Tournament appearances.
 Uhde–Coulter was named first–team All–Region twice and was voted the team MVP and the Most Outstanding Offensive Player in the region following her sophomore season.
 She is prominent in the IHCC record book, ranking first all–time in batting average, hits, RBIs, home runs, on–base percentage, and slugging percentage.
 Among the single–season leaders, she is first in batting average, total bases, RBIs and on–base percentage and second in slugging percentage, doubles and hits.
 Uhde–Coulter's 94 RBIs in the 1995 season was, at that time, the second–highest total for a single season in the NJCAA.
+Before embarking on her IHCC career, Uhde-Coulter put up some big offensive numbers at Ottumwa High School, where she earned all-state honors four times and still holds the school records for homers in a season (14), homers in a career (31) and career slugging percentage (.911).

 Dr. Lyle Hellyer, Lifetime Contributor